What is Redirection?

 Frequent UNIX users will reckon that many commands give you massive amounts of errors.

-While executing shell scripts, you often do want error messages cluttering up the normal program output.
+- While executing shell scripts, you often do NOT want error messages cluttering up the normal program output.

 The solution is to re-direct the error messages to a file.